Modern “Jobs-to-be-Done” (JTBD) thinking began with the most popular HBR article ever written: Ted Levitt’s “Marketing Myopia.”

 A jobs-perspective is strategic.
 It provides perspective, vision, and empathy.
 It will be a true guide to build a promising pipeline, to grow relationships and to build real loyalty.

 On the journey to become more customer-focused?
 Or even better, more customer job-focused?
 Look up Levitt’s 1960 HBR article “Marketing Myopia.”
-And check out the link between JTBD and New Product Blueprinting.
+Check out the link between JTBD and New Product Blueprinting.
 The good news is that your competition likely has a bad case of B2B myopia.
 Therefore, any step towards job-based thinking will elevate your growth path.
 Grab and share Levitt’s article.
 It’s time to start the revolution!